-The Wowza Streaming Cloud™ service can connect to any H.264 encoder that supports the Secure Reliable Transport (SRT) protocol.
+The Wowza Streaming Cloud™ service can connect to H.264 or H.265/HEVC encoders that support the Secure Reliable Transport (SRT) protocol.
 SRT enables the delivery of high-quality, low-latency video across the public Internet over unpredictable network conditions.
 This article describes how to use an SRT-based encoder as the video source for a Wowza Streaming Cloud stream.

 - Wowza Streaming Cloud supports SRT version 1.1.

 - SRT ingest is available for the transcoder workflow but not the ultra low latency workflow in Wowza Streaming Cloud.

 To set up an SRT encoder for ingest into Wowza Streaming Cloud, you will: